 School of Computational Sciences

 B.S. in Computer Information Systems

 B.S. in Computer Science

 B.S. in Mathematics

 B.S. in Physics and Computational Science

+B.S. in Software Engineering

 Chapman/UC Irvine Joint Degree Program in Engineering

 M.S. in Computational Science

 Ph.D. in Computational Science

 School of Earth and Environmental Sciences

 B.S. in Biological Sciences

 B.S. in Chemistry

 B.S. in Environmental Science and Policy

 M.S. in Hazards, Global, and Environmental Change

 Crean School of Health and Life Sciences

 B.A. in Psychology

 B.S. in Biochemistry and Molecular Biology

 B.S. in Biological Sciences

 B.S. in Health Sciences

 Doctor of Physical Therapy (DPT)

 Transitional Doctor of Physical Therapy (DPT)

 M.A. in Marriage and Family Therapy

 M.S. in Food Science

 Integrated Undergraduate / M.S. in Food Science

-Integrated Undergraduate / M.S. in Health and Strategic Communication

 Joint M.B.A. / M.S. in Food Science (with the Argyros School)

-M.S. in Health and Strategic Communication
+Note: Beginning in the 2014-15 academic year, the Schmid College of Science and Technology will reorganize as two colleges.
+The computational sciences and earth and environmental sciences programs and faculty will remain as the Schmid College of Science and Technology and the health and behavioral sciences programs and faculty will become independent as the Crean College of Health and Behavioral Sciences.

-Academic and Research Centers and Institutes
+Institutes, Centers, and Research

+The Addiction Research Laboratory

+With funding support from the Alcohol Beverage Medical Research Foundation, the Department of Veterans Affairs, and the National Institutes of Health, the Addiction Research Laboratory continues a program to systematically: (1) isolate and define the factors that increase a person vulnerability to substance abuse and addiction; and (2) explain how these factors maintain addiction and resist intervention.
+Working within the ARL, students receive training in the biological, social, and behavioral assessment of factors related to substance use and the interplay between personal and family substance use and addiction.